Inspire young readers to practice every day

 Researcher: Okay.
 If you could look straight ahead, please.

-Keith Raynor: I've spent my life using eye movements as a way to understanding reading and seeing perception and visual search and other things.
+Keith Rayner: I've spent my life using eye movements as a way to understanding reading and seeing perception and visual search and other things.
 Because it seems to me that eye movements are a very good indicator of the mental processes that people engage in.

 Researcher: Okay.
 Could you look at the upper right hand corner of the screen, please?

-Deborah: Dr. Raynor has found that skilled readers take in information from a surprising small area around the fixation point.
+Deborah: Dr. Rayner has found that skilled readers take in information from a surprising small area around the fixation point.
 Three or four letters to the left of fixation and about fifteen letters to the right.

 Dr. Steve Pinker: Simply because of the physical wiring of the eye, you don't get much detail outside the point that you're looking at.
 You can try this experiment for yourself.
 Hold out your hand just a little bit off the line of sight and you won't even be able to count your own fingers.
 That's how fuzzy it gets.
 So if you need fine detail, whether you're looking at, you know, a P or a Q or an H or a J, your eye has got to land right on the word.
 And indeed, studies of eye movements and reading have shown that good, even skilled rapid readers pretty much land on every content word.